AryanMashalkar/SKIN_AI/README.md

-﻿# Derma â€” your skin picks your products *and* your colours
+﻿# Derma ai” your skin picks your products *and* your colours

 **Derma** is a personalized beauty storefront where one selfie drives everything.
 A shopper scans their face; the **Perfect Corp YouCam Skin Analysis API** scores